 Rush Creek State Natural Area

 Located north of Ferryville, the Rush Creek State Natural Area encompasses exceptional dry prairies, oak forest, and 400-foot limestone-capped bluffs.
-The prairies on the very steep, southwest facing slopes hold blazing-star, compass-plant and bird’s-foot violets.
+The prairies on the very steep, southwest-facing slopes hold blazing-star, compass-plant, and bird’s-foot violets.
 The north-facing hillsides are forested with red and white oak, black walnut, hickory, basswood, and sugar maple.
-Rush creek runs through the middle of this 2027-acre property.
+Rush Creek runs through the middle of this 2027-acre property.
 It harbors numerous species of songbirds during the spring and fall migrations.
 The steep climb to the top of the bluffs is rewarded with a spectacular view of the Mississippi River.

-From Ferryville, go north on Hwy 35 for 3.1 miles, then northeast on Rush Creek Road for 0.5 mile to a parking area west of the road.
+From Ferryville, go north on Hwy 35 for 3.1 miles, then northeast on Rush Creek Road for 0.5 miles to a parking area west of the road.
 Cross the road and walk east on the old lane to the bluff top.